rorystephenson/flutter_map_marker_popup/README.md

 ## Getting Started

+For a minimal code example have a look at [SimpleMapWithPopups](https://github.com/rorystephenson/flutter_map_marker_popup/blob/master/example/lib/simple_map_with_popups.dart).

-See the `example/` directory for a demo app which results in the following:
+For a complete example which demonstrates all of the various options available try running the demo app in the `example/` directory which results in the following:

 ![Example](https://github.com/rorystephenson/project_gifs/blob/master/flutter_map_marker_popup/demo.gif)